Chapter 6: Of the Fall of Man, Of Sin, And of the Punishment Thereof

 - Rom.
 11:32-34; 2 Sam.
 24:1; 1 Chron.
 21:1; 1 Kings 22:22-23; 2 Sam.
 16:10; Acts 2:23; 4:27-28

 Our Confession is in agreement with Ecclesiastes 7:29 where it is said that man was created upright, but "they” (man) sought out many (evil) schemes.
 Adam and Eve received a direct command from God not to eat from the tree of the knowledge of good and evil (Gen. 2:17), which (perhaps) caused the knowledge and experience of a new kind of morality, namely evil morality.
 There was nothing in the fruit that did that, but it was God's way of testing them.
 The Confession is clear that Adam out of his own will took of the tree and transgressed, he was not coerced against his will, neither was Eve.
-Of this command we read in Genesis 2:15-17
+Of this command, we read in Genesis 2:15-17

 Gen. 2:16-17 And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, 17 but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”

 Here, this command is directly given to Adam before the creation of Eve, whether Eve knew directly from God or not, I am unsure, but here Adam had one requirement, if he obeyed he would earn eternal life for himself and his posterity, if not he and his descendants after him will be born sinful and be condemned – they will die.
 Adam, in the Garden, stood in the stead of all people that would come from him.
 See paragraph 3 for federal headship.
 Most importantly, the Fall is recognized to not be outside of God's sovereign decree, but in it.
 It pleased God to “permit” it, why?
 Because He had “purposed to order it to his own glory.”
 In what way?
 By displaying a wider range of His attributes, by putting His wrath on display, by putting His grace on display.
 By conquering evil and getting glory over it.
 By saving His elect from the world.
 By becoming man in the process of saving the world.
 All these glorious things could not have happened if God had not decreed the Fall.
-The first sin may be the most difficult question to answer as how could it have been that a perfectly good being like Adam or Satan could rebel and fall.
+The first sin may be the most difficult question to answer as to how could it have been that a perfectly good being like Adam or Satan could rebel and fall.
 What would cause them to do that?
 Free will has no explanatory power, we do not believe that it sufficiently answers the question.
 That's why the Fall and every sin needs to be recognized as ordained by God of old and is purposed to display His glory.
 Sin is never outside of God's control.
-It is indeed mysterious why would or how would a “very good” (Gen. 1:31) being rebel against God.
+It is indeed mysterious why would or how would a “very good” (Gen. 1:31) creature rebel against God.
 I reject the notion that there is no freedom without the opposite, that is, man must have the ability to obey and disobey to be truly free.
 The Persons of the Blessed Trinity have always obeyed each other and never done anything contrary, yet God is most free and sovereign.
 The Lord Jesus has only done what the Father pleases, but that does not mean that He is not free because He cannot but love and obey His Father.
 When God created, He consciously created Adam as a type of Christ.
 Adam did not become a type after the Fall, or when Paul wrote Romans, but he was in fact created as a type, he did not become one.

 Rom.
 5:14 Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.